Go to on this page:

 All drivers mounted and wires for crossover fine-tuning in place.

-To align the binding posts while tightening the nuts inside I inserted rods.
+To align the binding posts while tightening the nuts inside I inserted

 30x40 mm oak bars for feet.
 Work done!